An extra boost towards your first home or later life

 When is my Lifetime ISA

 Your Lifetime ISA is opened from the date you pay money into it – either with a lump sum, direct debit or from a transfer.
+Direct debit is on the 10th, or the next working day, each month.

 Who qualifies as a first-time buyer?